Squls/Brain-Box/README.md

 # Brain Box Hat

-Documentation on how to build Brain Box Hat, a waearable hat with a screen and MPU6050 sensor interacting with Three.js.
+Documentation on how to build Brain Box Hat, a wearable hat with a screen and MPU6050 sensor interacting with Three.js.

 * [Hardware](#Hardware)
 * [MPU6050](#MPU6050)